ccd2796/python-blpapi/README.md

 ## BDP
 + Securities and fields must be passed as lists.
++ For a complete list of fields and overrides, use FLDS when loading a security in Bloomberg.
 + Overrides (if any) must be passed as dict.
 + Output is a DataFrame.
 Tickers as index, fields as column names.